amirkh75/dockers/hi/Readme.md

+docker login

-// Build an image with souce image tag and version. docker build  -t firstimage:version
+/ Build an image with souce image tag and version. docker build  -t firstimage:version

 // Create a tag TARGET_IMAGE that refers to SOURCE_IMAGE